yegor256/blog/_posts/2017/mar/2017-03-24-tdd-that-works.md

 doesn't care or our users/testers don't see our bugs&mdash;we must not **waste** project resources on fixing them.

+{% quote I only create tests later when my users express the need for them by reporting bugs. %}

 On the other hand, when the business or our users/testers are complaining, we have to be very strict with ourselves; our testing system is weak and must be fixed first.
 We can't just fix the production code and deploy,